 Lankester Botanical Gardens east of San José is a great addition to a day trip to volcán Irazú.
 Many people are surprised to discover that cacti and other succulents are common in Costa Rica.
 Many species are from the Tropical dry forests of Guanacaste.
 Others thrive in the treetops where constant drying winds, scorching sun, and the lack of soil to trap rainwater create an unexpectedly arid environment.
 One tree dwelling plant family that is very well represented at the gardens is the orchids.

-Most visitors overlook Barra Honda National Park because the main attraction is limestone caverns that can only be entered with technical climbing gear and guides.
+Most visitors overlook Barra Honda National Park because the main attraction is limestone caverns.
+One is accessible to the public using a fixed ladder but others can only be entered with technical climbing gear and guides.
 That’s not the secret part though.
 If you are traveling on a budget, spend the night.
 It’s one of the few places you can get a bed and a roof inside a National Park (~$US 6 pp) without hiking in several miles.

 There are only about 8 bunks, but campsites are also available.
 The network of hiking trails used to access the caverns are great for exploring one of the rarest habitats on earth, tropical dry forest.

 The juxtaposition of capuchin monkeys and cactus seems odd, and some of the trees flower only after they’ve dropped all their leaves.
 Any time of year you can hope to see howler monkeys, deer, raccoons, peccaries, kinkajous, agoutis, and anteaters.